Considerations and Limitations

 - Restore of Group Policy objects, AD-integrated DNS records and objects from the Configuration partition is supported in the Enterprise and Enterprise Plus editions only.

 - To restore security attributes such as objectSID and objectGUID, Veeam uses existing tombstone objects on the target Active Directory server.
 Make sure that the AD Recycle Bin feature is disabled in the target domain.
-If no tombstone objects exist, Veeam will create them anew setting all the attributes for such created objects as they are in the backup file.
+If no tombstone objects exist on the target server, Active Directory will assign new objectSID and objectGUID attributes to objects restored from the backup file.

 - To restore business-critical objects for which the tombstone object is missing, you can perform authoritative restore of the entire domain from the old DC backups.
 For more information on tombstone objects, see this Microsoft article.